 If the readings are the same, you don't have a leak.
 If they're different, you have a leak somewhere between the meter and the inside stop valve.

-If you fix your leak within six weeks, we’ll cover the cost.
+If you fix your leak within three weeks, we’ll cover the cost.
 Just fill out a leak allowance form and return to us when you’ve fixed your leak.
 We’ll review your claim and if it’s approved, we’ll credit your account with any money that would have been added to your bill as a result of your leak.

 You're responsible for the water supply pipe that runs from the boundary of your property into your home, as well as all your internal pipes and fittings.
 Whether you're a homeowner or a tenant, it's important you get any leaks fixed as soon as you can.